'I think they are bluffing' - Sancho backed to make Man Utd switch despite Dortmund stance | Goal.com

 “By the looks of it, Dortmund are playing some hard ball,” Van Persie told BT Sport.
 “But that’s how the game is played.

-“Dortmund wants more money so It depends on Man United, if they want to go the extra mile.
+“Dortmund want more money so it depends on Man United, if they want to go the extra mile.
 If they really rate him and think he can be that big of a hit, they will.

 “They missed out on [Erling] Haaland and I think it was a missed chance.
 Because Everyone’s seen over the last six to eight months what he can do.
 He’s a brilliant player.